ci1xgk/Fellowship_Webpage/metrics.md

 H = M1B1 / (M1B1 + M0B1)
 ````

-H ranges from 0 (none of the wet benchmark cells are wet in the modeled data) to 1 (all wet benchmark cells are wet in the modeled data).
+H ranges from 0 (none of the wet benchmark cells are wet in the model data) to 1 (all wet benchmark cells are wet in the model data).
 Since this metric only considers the area with wet benchmark data cells, it only examines the model’s tendency toward underprediction of the flood hazard.

 The **False Alarm Ratio (F)** indicates the proportion of wet model data cells that are not wet in the benchmark data: